 Description: Interested in working toward climate solutions?
 Want to learn more about how to talk to people about climate change?
 This course covers the basics of climate change, from science to action, and will assist you in developing a consistent climate message.

-In this 3-week online course, you will start by getting to know each other and the basics of climate science and climate change impacts on our food and water supply, and human health (week 1).
-You will then learn about climate change communication and environmental psychology research and consider how this can inform your educational and environmental practices (week 2).
-Finally, you will hear about climate change adaptation and mitigation community solutions as well as examples of climate change communication in action (week 3-4).
-Each week will feature a discussion question and short quizzes.
+In this 6-week online course, you will start by getting to know each other and the basics of climate science and climate change impacts on our food and water supply, and human health (weeks 1-2).
+You will then learn about climate change communication and environmental psychology research and consider how this can inform your educational and environmental practices (weeks 3-4).
+Finally, you will hear about climate change adaptation and mitigation community solutions as well as examples of climate change communication in action (week 5-6).
+Each week will feature a discussion question and a quiz.
 For your final assignment, you will complete a project plan that details how you will apply course material to your practices.
-Alternately, you can apply course material during the course and submit a report about your experience.
 You will have two extra weeks after the course ends to submit your final assignment.

 Participants: Cooperative Extension Educators, Master Volunteers, state and local government, land-trusts and other non-profits, and others interested in an introduction to climate change science and in how to communicate effectively about this important topic.
 Available to students in any country.
 Lectures and readings are in English.

 Small grants available to Cornell Cooperative Extension Associations interested in facilitating local, face-to-face course groups.

 - Local Groups Grant Application (For Cornell Cooperative Extension Associations ONLY)